Experienced Criminal Defense Lawyers Protecting The Futures Of Juveniles Charged With Serious Crimes

 Consequences Of Juvenile Charges In Virginia: What You Need To Know

 Although juvenile case records are sealed to the general public, schools will be informed.
 Colleges and universities often require applicants to disclose any pending charges or convictions during the application process and throughout the juvenile’s enrollment.
-The typical punishment for a juvenile convicted of a misdemeanor in Virginia is a driver’s license suspension or preventing the juvenile from obtaining a license.
+The typical punishment for a juvenile convicted of a misdemeanor in Virginia is a driver’s license suspension or preventing the juvenile from obtaining a license, though juvenile sentencing guidelines can call for more serious penalties in some situations.

 How Juvenile Defense And School Discipline Can Overlap